Trump has given DACA to Congress but can they act?

 "While I disagreed with President Obama’s unilateral action on this issue, I believe that rescinding DACA at this time is an unacceptable reversal of the promises and opportunities that have been conferred to these individuals," McCain said.

 Congress has voted on the DREAM Act before.
-In 2010 they voted for a bill that would give them a path to legalization but of the three Republicans that voted for it, only one is still in the Senate — Sen. Lisa Murkowski, R-Alaska.
+In 2010 they voted for a bill that would give eligible undocumented immigrants a path to legalization, but of the three Republicans that voted for it, only one is still in the Senate — Sen. Lisa Murkowski, R-Alaska.